-art & design 15: Fashion Scope: Contemporary Research Topics (Art & Design) is peer-reviewed and published annually in November by Otago Polytechnic/Te Kura Matatini ki Otago, Dunedin, New Zealand.
+Scope: Contemporary Research Topics (Art & Design) is peer-reviewed and published annually in November by Otago Polytechnic/Te Kura Matatini ki Otago, Dunedin, New Zealand.
 Within this series, this issue is devoted to issues of contemporary fashion and the future of the fashion system.
-Simon Swale, Dr Jane Malthus and Dr Margo Barton are the editors of this issue.
+Simon Swale is the editor of this issue.